Grab up to 60% off in Our Big Bathroom Sale!

 Types of shower sets

-Shower sets come in different styles and configurations, so the right choice depends on how you want your shower to look, feel and perform.
-First, think about the type of shower set that best suits your bathroom and routine:
+Shower sets come in different styles and configurations, so the right choice depends on how you want your shower to work and how you use it day to day.
+First, think about the type of shower set that suits your bathroom and routine:

-- Mixer shower sets: These combine a mixer valve with a fixed shower head and, in some cases, a handheld attachment.
-They offer reliable performance and smooth temperature control.
+• Mixer shower sets: These combine a mixer valve with a fixed shower head and, in some cases, a handheld attachment.
+They can work well if your hot and cold water supplies are suitable.

 Next, consider how many outlets you want your shower set to include.